contentful/slash-developers/docs/concepts/developer-environments.md

 ### Using the Content Preview API

 The CPA works in a similar way to the CDA, but it returns the draft state of entries whenever available.
-So, this API call:
+So, assuming that another user did create a new post, then this API call:

 ```bash
 curl -X GET